fedeghe/malta/README.md

     malta templateFile outDirectory

 - **templateFile**
-is the base template used to build the big ones.
-That file must be relative to path from where  You start Malta.
+is the base template used as base file.
+That file must be relative to the path from where You start Malta.

 - **outDirectory**
 is the folder where the output files will be written in.
 That path must be relative to path from  where You start Malta.